Study with the Department of Community and Clinical Health

 Speech Pathology courses

-Learn to assess, diagnose and treat people with communication or swallowing disorders.
+Develop the skills and knowledge to assess, diagnose, treat and provide management and advocacy services to people with communication or swallowing disorders.

 Learn more